MASSERMAN

 Some cases warrant termination before trial.
 Below are recent cases we have successfully gotten dismissed prior to trial.

-Summary judgment granted in favor of a homeowner when a guest slipped and fell on food spilled on the floor at a dinner in celebration of the Chinese Mid-Autumn Festival.
+Summary judgment granted in favor of our homeowner client when a guest slipped and fell on food spilled on the floor at a dinner in celebration of the Chinese Mid-Autumn Festival.

-Summary judgment granted in favor of a homeowner when a worker picking up building supplies at the home was on the bed of his pick-up truck and fell when the owner allegedly closed the garage door on the worker.
+Summary judgment granted in favor of our homeowner client when a worker picking up building supplies at the home was on the bed of his pick-up truck and fell when the owner allegedly closed the garage door on the worker.

-Summary judgment granted in favor of homeowners when a child died of “secondary drowning” after attending a children’s birthday pool party at the home.
+Summary judgment granted in favor of our homeowner clients when a child died of “secondary drowning” after attending a children’s birthday pool party at the home.

-Summary judgment granted in favor of an owner/landlord when a tenant was assaulted and injured by another tenant on the premises.
+Summary judgment granted in favor of an owner/landlord we represented when a tenant was assaulted and injured by another tenant on the premises.
 Judgment upheld on appeal.

-Summary judgment granted in favor of an owner/landlord when a tenant tripped and fell on a broken tile on the front steps to the home.
+Summary judgment granted in favor of an owner/landlord we represented when a tenant tripped and fell on a broken tile on the front steps to the home.
 Judgment upheld on appeal.

 Motion for dismissal of an action in which multiple bankruptcy stays were in effect based on the plaintiff’s violation of Code of Civil Procedure § 583.310 requirement to bring a case to trial 5 years after the action is commenced.